 Samantha, FINS alumni

-Unfortunately, this April, NCOBS had to inform Florida’s Department of Juvenile Justice that it would no longer be providing the Outward Bound FINS programs.
+Unfortunately, in April of 2020, NCOBS had to inform Florida’s Department of Juvenile Justice that it would no longer be providing the Outward Bound FINS Programs.
 It was a painful and difficult decision for the School, yet from the perspective of long-term sustainability for NCOBS, inevitable.
-The sense of loss, particularly with regard to staff departures, and to the obvious need to support this vulnerable student population with skills for success, reverberated throughout the NCOBS community.
+The sense of loss, particularly regarding staff departures, and the obvious need to support this vulnerable student population with skills for success, reverberated throughout the NCOBS community.

 The Outward Bound FINS Program was rooted in a 45-year legacy of programs for at-risk youth, conducted in partnership with Florida’s Department of Juvenile Justice, Department of Education, and School Lunch Program.
 The first Outward Bound at-risk program in Florida—STEP (Short Term Exit Program)—was designed for adjudicated youth.
 From 1975 until 2006, when it ended, STEP served more than 9,000 students in need.